hornley/taskreminder/README.rst

     - Change some text buttons
     - Fixed Specific Showed Task not closing the other windows
     - Fixed error messages
-- Alpha-1.4.1 (10-02-2023)
+- Alpha-2.0.0 (10-10-2023)
+    - Removed Show Task Menu in minimized items
-    - Fixed adding of due date having nothing within its window
+    - Fixed the placement of settings window
+    - Fixed value of topmost not getting kept
+    - Use the main settings instead of config.txt
+    - Due Date Fixed
+    - Updated ctk library for better features
+    - Less storage used! (around 20mb)